benhoepner/National-Park/README.md

 ## Designers

-Andrea Herstowski teaches typography, design, and professional practice at the University of Kansas, Lawrence KC.
+Andrea Herstowski teaches typography, design, and professional practice at the University of Kansas, Lawrence KS.
 Her Typographic Universe course introduces design students to the vast world of type design.
 Before joining KU she worked as a graphic designer in San Francisco, Basel, and Frankfurt. https://andreaherstowski.xyz

 Ben Hoepner is a designer drawn toward type design, publication, and arts and cultural heritage work.
 As a Visual Communication Design undergraduate student at the University of Kansas.
-Ben was instrumental in developing National Park for the Google Library.
+Ben was instrumental in developing National Park for the Google Library. https://benhoepner.work

 Jeremy Shellhorn is a designer, illustrator, and educator.
 He runs the DO (Design Outside) Studio and teaches Visual Communication Design at the University of Kansas.
 As a designer, he specializes in the outdoor industry, works as “designer-in-residence” at Tenkara USA, and has been collaborating with Rocky Mountain National Park since 2012. https://jeremyshellhorn.com